NATO Phonetic Alphabet Free Download

 D and T

-This makes them sound quite similar, especially when spoken quickly.
+They sound similar, especially when spoken quickly.

 F and V

-F is voiceless, while V is voiced, making them similar but distinct sounds.
+F is voiceless, V is voiced.

 S and Z